Stu Peters

-Stuart (Stu) Gordon Peters is a Manx politician.
+Stuart Gordon Peters is a Manx politician and former radio presenter.
 He has been a Member of the House of Keys (MHK) for Middle since 2021.

 Career

+In June 2020, Manx Radio suspended Peters for comments he made discussing white privilege in relation to Black Lives Matter.
+He was later cleared by the Communications and Utilities Regulatory Authority.

 He was elected in the 2021 Manx general election.
 In 2024, he resigned from the Department of Infrastructure.